rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/apd.md

 	</script>

 ###APD version
 The APD version returned by the Cmd_PSGetVersion command (decimal code 260) is not assumed to be the same across the supported platforms, even though the supported capabilities are the same.
-For instance, at the time of writing, the current version for Windows is 'Motorola APD V2.19.06', whereas the version for Android is Motorola APD V1.00.00A, with the terminating 'A' standing for Android.
+For instance, at the time of writing, the current version for Windows is 'Zebra APD V2.19.06', whereas the version for Android is Zebra APD V1.00.00A, with the terminating 'A' standing for Android.

 ###Embedded Commands
 If an embedded command with a malformed code is sent via APD, for instance 'apd.PSExternal(266, "$$[CMD:-0104]$$")', Windows APD will not generate any output to the printer, but on Android the malformed command will be treated as a common string and therefore printed out.